Let us tell you all about our getaway (a mere 30 minutes from our homes) to Winvian Farm, in Morris, CT.

 At check-in, we discover we are to stay at the Library Cottage – of course, our love of books!
 Perfect.

-Our host, Brendan Finn, lets us follow him in our car a couple of minutes through the woods (the cottages are nestled all over 113 acres) to the Library Cottage.
+Our host, Brendan Finn, has us follow him in our car a couple of minutes through the woods (the cottages are nestled all over 113 acres) to the Library Cottage.
 The outside is cute, the inside is just plain awesome!

 Brendan shows us around – explains how to lift and lower the tv, (which we instantly forget) how to use the luxury steam bathroom (forgot) and the log fire (thank goodness it’s all written down in the leather bound book) and then departs, instructing us to come over for dinner when we’re ready.